ublue-os/endlish-oesque/README.md

 [![release-please](https://github.com/ublue-os/endlish-oesque/actions/workflows/release-please.yml/badge.svg)](https://github.com/ublue-os/endlish-oesque/actions/workflows/release-please.yml)

+An Endless-OS-Esque prototype image to see how far we can get.

 # Usage

-This is **highly experimental** at this stage!
-Settings and installed apps may change frequently until a 1.0 release.
+This is **highly experimental** and only intended as a prototype—I wouldn't recommend using it in production at all.

 ## For existing Silverblue/Kinoite users